datopian/playbook/onboarding/README.md

 * Gravatar - https://gravatar.com. **Do this before anything else so your gravatar is used on the other accounts.** We set this up so that your profile picture will show up automatically on your profile on other systems.
 Add *all* the email(s) you will use on other accounts.
 For example, if you plan to sign up to Trello with your personal email rather than your organization email then also add that email address to your gravatar.
 * Github - https://www.github.com **Please tell your onboarder your github handle so we can add you**
 * Gitlab - https://gitlab.com/ **Please tell your onboarder your gitlab handle so we can add you**
-* Slack - https://slack.com/ (Using your Datopian email)
-* Gitter - https://gitter.im/ (this is only used by developers or SM/PO who are working on Datahub.io or Frictionless data.
-We recommend signing in with your github account as it helps in permissions management))
-* Trello - https://trello.com/ **Please tell your onboarder your Trello handle (or set one up if you haven't already) so we can add you to our Trello org**

 ## Setting up Google Drive